henhouseai/henhouse/context/overview.md

 #### **Text Processing**

 TextProcessor provides custom markup parsing for page content, handling wiki-style syntax for links, images, and decorators.
-The system integrates into the Page system through PageContentMixin.get_prepared_text(), which processes page text content and caches the result in the prepared_text field.
+The system integrates into the Page system through Page.get_prepared_text(), which processes page text content and caches the result in the prepared_text field.
 During link and image resolution, TextProcessor uses Gateway.conn to query the page and image registries, resolving page names to IDs and finding primary images for pages.
-When page text is modified via PageContentMixin.modify_text(), TextProcessor updates the links and image_links database tables to track page-to-page and page-to-image relationships.
+When page text is modified via Page.modify_text(), TextProcessor updates the links and image_links database tables to track page-to-page and page-to-image relationships.
 The processed text flows through a decorator pipeline that can produce different output formats (JSON, CLI tables, HTML) based on the final decorator, making it format-agnostic while maintaining the same parsing and resolution logic.

 - Custom markup language similar to wiki syntax ([[links]], {{images}}, {{{direct_image_id}}})
 - Recursive-descent parser architecture handles nested elements and decorator chains